jazmnm/xhec-mlops-project-student/README.md

 It will also:
 - Load the saved model for batch prediction
 - Generate predictions on the input dataset

+Need to mention:
+If you encounter the following error message: AttributeError: 'NoneType' object has no attribute 'predict', try to run the command line a second time, and you will resolve the problem.

 3. **Deploy the Model for Regular Retraining**
 To deploy the model so that it retrains daily, you need to use the `deploy_retrain.py` file.
 This deployment is configured to retrain the model every day at midnight in the Paris timezone.